mkmenta/yelp-camp-python/README.md

 # YelpCamp Python
-YelpCamp final project from the course translated into Python using Flask.
+Final project from the [Web Developer Boorcamp](https://www.udemy.com/course/the-web-developer-bootcamp/) from _Colt Steele_ in _Udemy_ translated into Python using Flask.

 Run the app with:
 ```bash